Jon Johanson: Flights

 In 1995, Johanson flew easterly around the world and made a stop over flight at Oshkosh, Wisconsin at the EAA.
 In 1996 he made another stop over flight to Oshkosh, Wisconsin for the EAA, then Johanson flew his second around the world flight going westerly.
 On his third around the world flight in 2000, Johanson set four aviation world records.
 As he was flying over the North Pole the cold air cracked his windscreen.

 In 2003, he made the first solo flight in a single-engine home-built aircraft over the South Pole.
 After landing at the McMurdo-Scott base he became stranded when the base, not wishing to encourage future private flights, refused to sell him fuel.
 After a fuel donation by fellow adventurer Polly Vacher, he was able to fly on to Australia, via New Zealand.

 Awards and records

-In 2004 Johanson was awarded the FAI Gold Air Medal by the Fédération Aéronautique Internationale (FAI); it is one of the organisation's highest awards.
+In 1995 Johanson was award the Oswald Watt Gold Medal which is Australia's highest aviation award by the Royal Federation of Aero Clubs of Australia (RFACA).
+In 2004 Johanson was also awarded the FAI Gold Air Medal by the Fédération Aéronautique Internationale (FAI); it is one of the organisation's highest awards.
 At the time he held 47 FAI world records.
 The same year, Johanson was also named the Adventurer of the Year by the Australian Geographic Society.